mohsinalimat/ContainerScrollViewController/README.md

 ### Auto Layout Considerations

 **IMPORTANT** - For ContainerScrollViewController to determine the height of the scroll view's content, the embedded view must contain an unbroken chain of constraints and views stretching from the content view’s top edge to its bottom edge.
 This is also true for the embedded view's width.
-This is consistent with the approach described on Apple's [Working with Scroll Views](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithScrollViews.html) page.
+This is consistent with the approach described by Apple's [Working with Scroll Views](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithScrollViews.html) documentation.

 If insufficient Auto Layout constraints are defined, the embedded view will not scroll correctly.